 - Testing associated with detoxification from alcohol or drugs;

 - Providing alcoholism or drug abuse recovery or treatment services;

 - Treating substance abuse disorders, including detoxification.

 The process for obtaining a license to operate an alcoholism or drug abuse recovery or treatment facility is set forth in the California Code of Regulations (CCR), Title 9, Division 4, Chapter 5, Subchapter 2.
 Initial applicants seeking to provide IMS shall submit an Initial Treatment Provider Application (DHCS 6002), together with applicable fees and supporting documentation.
 DHCS will review the application in accordance with Title 9, CCR Section 10522.
 Existing licensed residential facilities seeking to provide IMS shall submit a Supplemental Application (DHCS 5255), together with applicable fees and supporting documentation.

 For more information, please refer to IMS Information Notice 18-031 on the Mental Health & Substance Use Disorder Services Information Notices website.

 Applications, forms, and fees, FAQs associated with providing IMS and Resources are available on this website.

-Please contact the Substance Use Disorder Compliance Division by calling (916) 322-2911 for more information.
+Please contact the Licensing and Certification Division by calling (916) 322-2911 for more information.